MENU

 Salty, umami, baked

-CULTIVAR: Enshi Qun Ti Zong
+VARIETY: Enshi Qun Ti Zong

-HARVEST: Early spring (Pre-Qingming), 2025
+HARVEST: Spring (Pre-Qingming), 2025

 ABOUT

-Enshi Yu Lu, translated as "Jade Dew of Enshi," is a rare gem among Chinese green teas, celebrated for its vibrant color, delicate sweetness, and unique processing technique.
+Enshi Yu Lu, translated as "Jade Dew," is a rare gem among Chinese green teas, celebrated for its vibrant color, delicate sweetness, and unique processing technique.
 It stands alone in the world of Chinese green tea as the only steamed green tea that has survived from antiquity to the present day, a stylistic bridge between Chinese and Japanese tea cultures.
 The tea’s name captures both its luminous quality and ethereal nature.
-“Yu Lu” evokes the image of dew-laced jade leaves at dawn—fresh, pure, and fleeting.
+“Yu Lu” evokes the image of dew-laced jade leaves at dawn - fresh, pure, and fleeting.
 With a documented history tracing back to the Tang and Song Dynasties, Enshi Yu Lu flourished during the Qing Dynasty and was later selected as a tribute tea.
 Its modern revitalization began in the 20th century with the adoption of refined steaming technology, further distinguishing it from pan-fired green teas of other regions.
 Today, Enshi Yu Lu holds China's National Geographical Indication Protection status, a testament to its uniqueness and cultural importance.

 Enshi Yu Lu is cultivated in the mist-shrouded highlands of Enshi Tujia and Miao Autonomous Prefecture, located in western Hubei Province.
 This remote region—nestled within the Wuling Mountains—is blessed with rich, selenium-laden soils, gentle mists, and high humidity, creating the ideal environment for tea cultivation.
 The area's biodiversity and pristine air quality contribute to the tea’s unmistakable clarity and sweet vegetal purity.
 Harvested primarily in early spring, Enshi Yu Lu comprises the youngest buds and first leaves.
 Unlike most Chinese green teas, which are pan-fired to fix oxidation, Enshi Yu Lu is steamed, preserving a brilliant emerald color and producing a distinct flavor profile marked by sweetness, softness, and floral delicacy.